UPDATE ON PARASITES AND YOUR DOG

 For a number of years, we have been recommending parasite treatment year-round as our gold standard for dogs and outdoor cats.
 This recommendation is now stronger than ever, because ticks and their associated disease risks, continue to increase in southern Ontario.

-We are recommending Interceptor tablets monthly, combined with a tasty Bravecto chew taken orally every three months.
-This combination of Interceptor and Bravecto will provide extremely effective control of the higher risk parasites in Ontario.
+We are recommending Interceptor tablets, combined with a tasty Simparica chew taken orally both given once a month.
+This combination of Interceptor and Simparica will provide extremely effective control of the higher risk parasites in Ontario.
 Interceptor is the little brother of Sentinel (which we have used for many years), and when taken orally once a month, effectively controls roundworm, hookworm, whipworm and heartworm.
 However, Interceptor does not have a flea control ingredient.
-Therefore, the Interceptor should be combined with Bravecto, a highly effective flea AND tick control product.
+Therefore, the Interceptor should be combined with Simparica, a highly effective flea AND tick control product.
 It works very specifically on the nervous system of the fleas and ticks, and does not affect the nervous system of mammals at all, so is a very safe product.